dotexe1337/firefox-aero-css/README.md

 ## Firefox 3.6-inspired CSS for 78ESR/79

-## Experience all the benefits of Firefox Quantum with the colorful toolbar goodness of Firefox 3!
+## Experience all the benefits of Firefox Quantum with the colorful toolbar goodness of Firefox 3 Aero!

 Theme is designed and optimized for Firefox versions 78.15 - 79.0.
 MyPal 68 is also supported, with some caveats.